 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-It includes functions for environmental applications, humidity calculations, sustainability metrics, engineering calculations, and data visualisations such as psychrometric charts.
-The toolkit is designed to assist conservators, scientists, and engineers in performing calculations, analysing data, and streamlining common tasks in cultural heritage conservation.
+It includes functions for environmental data analysis, humidity calculations, sustainability metrics, conservation risks, and data visualisations such as psychrometric charts.
+It is designed to support conservators, scientists, and engineers by streamlining common calculations and tasks encountered in heritage conservation workflows.
+The package is motivated by the framework outlined in Cosaert and Beltran et al. (2022) “Tools for the Analysis of Collection Environments” “Tools for the Analysis of Collection Environments”.

 ConSciR is intended for: